 2019-2020 Pledge Projects

 Public service is an integral part of a lawyer’s professional obligation and an essential ingredient in a legal career.
 Colorado Law faculty and staff are committed to the creation of and participation in public service projects.
-During their time at Colorado Law, students can become involved in the facutly-led public service projects listed below.
-Students can count any hours they spend working on facutly-led service projects towards Colorado Law's Public Service Pledge.
+During their time at Colorado Law, students can become involved in the faculty-led public service projects listed below.
+Students can count any hours they spend working on faculty-led service projects toward Colorado Law's Public Service Pledge.

 The Acequia Assistance Project led by Professor Sarah Krakoff